The Centre for Secure Information Technologies

 Researchers working at CSIT – the UK’s Innovation and Knowledge Centre for cyber security – are working to protect the privacy of personal and sensitive data.

 From bus tickets to banking, most of us rely heavily on the internet.
-But with 3.8 million cyber-attacks in the UK in 2016, our world-leading researchers are playing a leading role in cracking down on cybercrime for both today and the future.
-We encourage collaboration among academics, researchers, engineers, industry and government to accelerate the results of cyber and physical security research through to commercial application.
+Our world-leading researchers are developing the next generation of cyber security technologies and are playing a leading role in cracking down on cybercrime for both today and the future.
+We foster collaboration among academics, researchers, engineers, industry and government to accelerate the results of cyber and physical security research through to commercial application.